kimfairhurst/Image-Depth-Perception/README.md

 This program generates a depth map that calculates the differences in coloration between two images.

+calcDepth.c -> the original file, offers a naive solution to the problem. calcDepthOptimized.c -> Optimizes the solution using preprocessor directives (#pragma parallelization), loop optimization, etc.

 The program also creates a "quadtree," a recursive data structure that makes a tree-like representation of a depth-map using its color values.

 ###Followup